-Illumination – Does Bill get spiritual things?
+Illumination – Does Biff get spiritual things?
 Does he have discernment?
 I’m not asking if he is always right in his assessments because none of us are, but does he have spiritual insight?

-Hunger – Does Bill thirst for God?
+Hunger – Does Biff thirst for God?
 Is God in his thoughts?
-Does he gravitate toward the ways of the LORD?
-Does he talk about what God is doing in his life?
+Does he gravitate toward the ways of the Lord?
+Does Biff talk about what God is doing in his life?
 Is he learning things because he has spent time thinking about doing life in God’s world?

 Is there a progression in his thoughts about God, life, and others?
 I’m asking if he is always stuck on the same old thing or is he maturing–progressively moving forward in his sanctification.

 Does he like to talk to God?
 Are his prayers fresh, evolving, and alive?
-A divining rod gravitates toward water.
-What does Bill gravitate toward?
-If the Spirit is inside of him, then he should be compelled to gravitate toward things that are spiritual.
+A divining rod gravitates toward the water.
+What does Biff gravitate toward to satisfy himself?
+If the Spirit is inside of him, he should be compelled to gravitate toward things that are spiritual.
 Describe his hunger for the things of God.

 Caveat: you are not looking for perfection in any of the three things that I have mentioned–growth, illumination, or hunger.
 You’re looking for presence.
 None of us have perfected our walk with God, but there should be a presence of them.

-If he is a believer, then you are left with a sin problem as to why he is not changing.
-And if he is caught by some kind of sin, then the Spirit of God cannot cooperate with him to help him mature (Romans 1:18; Ephesians 4:30; 1 Thessalonians 5:19; James 4:6).
+If he is a believer, it’s a sin problem, which is why he is not changing.
+And if he is caught by some kind of sin, the Spirit of God cannot cooperate with him to help him mature (Romans 1:18; Ephesians 4:30; 1 Thessalonians 5:19; James 4:6).

-While I don’t want to set-off unnecessary alarms, I also don’t want to assume everything is okay when dealing with a person like Bill.
-Something is wrong and you must consider all the options.
+While I don’t want to set-off unnecessary alarms, I also don’t want to assume everything is okay when dealing with a person like Biff.
+Something is wrong, and you must consider all the options.

 The simplest way to discern hidden sin is to ask him, and if you do ask him, how does he respond?
 His response will more than likely tell you what you need to know.

-If he is defensive, angry, resistant, or seeks to avoid your inquiry, then you probably have your answer.
+If he is defensive, angry, resistant, or seeks to avoid your inquiry, you probably have your answer.
 A humble man will respond humbly.
-If there is no porn or other secret sin, then there is no reason for him to be uptight regarding your queries.
+If there is no secret sin, there is no reason for him to be uptight regarding your queries.

 As the wife, you must understand your husband does not have absolute authority over you.
-If he is sinning and you guys can’t work it out, then you need to find help.
-This is the point of Matthew 18:15-17.
+If he is sinning and you both can’t work it out, you need to find help, which is the point of Matthew 18:15-17.

 It would not be love to let him stay in his sin.
 You can humbly appeal to him to seek help through your local church.
-Again, if he is a Christian and is stuck in a bad habit pattern, he should be willing to get some help and you should not be passive in trying to help him.
+Again, if he is a Christian and can’t escape a lousy habit pattern, he should be willing to get some help, and you should not be passive in trying to help him.

 Be careful here.
 Each situation is different.
-If you can talk to him, then try to talk to him.
-If you can’t talk to him, then ask the Father about next steps.
-If you’re in a good local church, go to your pastor.
+If you can talk to Biff, it would be wise to speak to him, but if you can’t talk to Biff, ask the Father about next steps.
+If you’re in a sound local church, go to your pastor.

 Ultimately it is God who grants the gift of repentance (2 Timothy 2:24-26).
 I’m sure you know you cannot force righteousness.
 You cannot make anyone change.
-If Bill changes, it will be because God has done a work in his heart (Proverbs 21:1).
+If Biff turns, it will be because God has done a work in his heart (Proverbs 21:1).
 The hard part for you is not knowing when or if that will ever happen.

-If he does not change, then there will be a need for significant work to be done in your heart.
-This kind of “clunky” marriage may be your cross, as you wait, pray, and seek to serve Bill, while hoping that God will change him.
+If he does not change, there will be a need for significant work to be done in your heart.
+This kind of “clunky” marriage may be your cross, as you wait, pray, and seek to serve Biff, while hoping that God will change him.

-This next point may be the hardest: No matter what you are dealing with regarding your husband, from your perspective and how you understand what Christ has done for you, you know there is no stratification of humans–for all have sinned (Romans 3:10-12, 23; 1 Timothy 1:15).
+This next point may be the hardest.
+No matter what you are dealing with regarding your husband, from your perspective and how you understand what Christ has done for you, it’s imperative to know there is no stratification of humans–for all have sinned (Romans 3:10-12, 23; 1 Timothy 1:15).

 I do not say these things lightly.
-I’ve had to deal with them from the most acute vantage point with an abusive dad, two murdered brothers, and an adulterous wife.
-Probably the most effective means of grace in guarding my heart from bitterness and other forms of anger was understanding this basic truth: My sin against Christ was worse than anything done to me.
+I’ve had to deal with them from the acutest vantage point with an abusive dad, two murdered brothers, and an adulterous wife.
+Probably the most effective means of grace in guarding my heart against bitterness and other forms of anger was discerning this fundamental truth: My sin against Christ was worse than anything done to me.

 Every conflict that comes into our lives has somehow been ordained by God.
 Knowing that he has personally tailored the events of our lives and is looking out for us at every moment should dramatically affect the way we respond to conflict. – Ken Sande

-Whatever it is that you want Bill to be, then you must become a representative of that for him.
-It would be disingenuous to insist for Bill to be a mature person when you are not being a mature person.
+Whatever it is that you want Biff to be, you must become a representative of that for him.
+It would be disingenuous to insist for Biff to be a mature person when you are not one.

 Your modeling of Christ must always precede your teaching about Christ.
-Be careful about telling Bill how to behave when you’re not behaving according to your own instruction.
-If you are not doing this, then you’re shooting yourself in the foot.
+Be careful about telling Biff how to behave when you’re not behaving according to your own instruction.
+If you are not doing this, you’re shooting yourself in the foot.

-- Do you want Bill to be humble?
-Then you show him humility.
+- Do you want Biff to be humble?
+You show him humility.

-- Do you want Bill to be honest with you?
-Then you be honest with him–as much as you can while wisely appropriating the content of this piece.
+- Do you want Biff to be honest with you?
+You be honest with him–as much as you can while wisely appropriating the content of this piece.

-- Do you want Bill to encourage you?
-Then you encourage him.
+- Do you want Biff to encourage you?
+You encourage him.

-One of the most profound demonstrations and motivating examples of the Gospel in a marriage is when a spouse will set aside his/her desires for the greater good of the other person.
-You must be motivated to practically serve your husband so he can become Christlike.
+One of the most profound demonstrations and motivating examples of the gospel in a marriage is when a spouse will set aside his/her desires for the greater good of the other person.
+You must be motivated to serve your husband so he can become Christlike practically.
 Isn’t that what the Savior did for us?
+(Breaking down Philippians 2:5-11)

 - He humbled himself by becoming obedient to the point of death, even death on a cross.

-- Therefore God has highly exalted him and bestowed on him the name that is above every name (Philippians 2:5-11).
+- Therefore God has highly exalted him and bestowed on him the name that is above every name.

-Jesus set aside the life He enjoyed with the Father in order to come to earth to help us to become what we couldn’t become on our own.
+Jesus set aside the life He enjoyed with the Father to come to earth to help us become what we couldn’t be on our own.
 His example is our call (1 Peter 2:18-25).
-We are to emulate this kind of setting aside for the redemptive good of others (Philippians 2:3).
+We are to emulate this “setting aside” for the redemptive good of others (Philippians 2:3).

-It is easy for a wife to lose this kind of Gospel focus and application in her marriage.
+It is easy for a wife to lose a “gospel focus and application” in her marriage.
 Instead of working toward maturing the marriage through Christ-mirrored-humility, she lowers herself to anger by making demands.

-What makes it even more challenging is when her desires are not bad desires (Luke 22:42).
-This is one of the hardest things for any of us to apply.
+What makes it even more challenging is when her desires are not evil desires (Luke 22:42), which is one of the hardest things for any of us to process.
 The call to die to ourselves is impossibly hard (Luke 9:23).

 - Do you know how to serve your husband this way?
 Do you want to do this for him?

-- What needs to change in you in order to cooperate more effectively with the LORD in the sanctification of your immature husband?
+- What needs to change in you to cooperate more practically with the Lord in the sanctification of your immature husband?

 - Will you seek help from the body of Christ?

 I am sad for the wives in our world who are married to men who won’t lead well.
-What they are called to do is one of the hardest things any of us could do–submit to someone who does not want to biblically care for them.
+What these women are called to do is one of the hardest things any of us could do–submit to someone who does not want to care for them biblically.

 It’s a painful place to be.
 The best you can do is model the things that I have outlined in this piece.
-If you do, though imperfectly, I promise that you will experience a persevering grace from the LORD.
-He provides grace for this kind of humility, which is your best course of action in an unchangeable situation.
+If you do, albeit imperfectly, I promise that you will experience a persevering grace from the Lord.
+He provides mercy for this kind of humility, which is your best course of action in an unchangeable situation.